 Associate Professor Program Director, English Education

 Professor Betsy Rorschach, former Chair of the Department of English as a Second Language at CCNY, joined the English Education Program in Fall 2003.
-She has taught graduate and undergraduate education courses at CCNY and New York University, she has mentored master's research projects at CCNY and in Austria since 1991, and she taught ESL and world literature courses for undergraduate CCNY students from 1986 to 2002.
+She has taught graduate and undergraduate education courses at CCNY and New York University, she has mentored master's research projects at CCNY and in Austria from 1991 to 2010, and she taught ESL and world literature courses for undergraduate CCNY students from 1986 to 2002.
 She worked extensively from 1998 until 2005 with New York City high school teachers through College Now and Looking Both Ways.
 In addition, as co-director of the Fluency First Project, she ran seminars and workshops for high school and college ESL teachers throughout New York City as well as in California, North Carolina, Oklahoma, and Pennsylvania.
 Prof. Rorschach was co-director of a grant from FIPSE (Fund for the Improvement of Post-Secondary Education) entitled "Fluency First in ESL Instruction", and in 1992 she was honored with CCNY's Outstanding Teacher Award.

 Her research interests include second language and literacy acquisition and memoirs of teachers' lives.
 You can read one of Prof. Rorschach's academic publications at